Water supply and sanitation in Nigeria: Access

-The statistics on access to water and sanitation are conflicting, due to divergent definitions, indicators and methodologies applied by different agencies.
+The statistics on access to water and sanitation are conflicting due to divergent definitions, indicators and methodologies applied by different agencies.
 There is hardly any sector monitoring.

-According to Guardian News: "The Head of Advocacy, Policy and Communication, Water Aid Nigeria, Kolawole Banwo, said out of the 774 Local Government Areas in Nigeria, only 76 free of the status of open defecation in the country, this sanitation crisis remains a critical issue that needs urgent action".
+According to Guardian News: "The Head of Advocacy, Policy and Communication, Water Aid Nigeria, Kolawole Banwo, said out of the 774 Local Government Areas in Nigeria, only 76 are free of the status of open defecation in the country, this sanitation crisis remains a critical issue that needs urgent action".

 According to a report published by Amnesty International in September, the oil company Shell and government of Rivers State, in southern Nigeria are not doing enough to provide clean water in Ogale, an area outside of the state capital.
 Residents are either forced to buy water at un-affordable prices or drink from wells that are contaminated with benzene.

 Service quality

-According to the World Bank, in 2010," water production facilities in Nigeria were rarely not operating to optimum capacity due to broken down equipment, or lack of power supply or fuel for pumping.”
+According to the World Bank, in 2010," water production facilities in Nigeria were rarely not operating to optimum capacity due to broken down equipment, or lack of power supply or fuel for pumping."
 The operating cost of water agencies is increased by the need to rely on diesel generators or even having to build their own power plants, since power supply is erratic.
 Equipment and pipes are poorly maintained, leading to intermittent supply and high levels of non-revenue water.

 As of 2000, about 80% of all government-owned(public operated)water systems in small towns were non-operational.
 Through investments and capacity building for communities, the functionality of water points can be increased in the short term.
-For example, in focus communities supported by UNICEF in the Kwara State, functionality has improved from 53% to 98%, and in the Kebbi state, the functionality of boreholes have improved from 12% to 88%.
+For example, in focus communities supported by UNICEF in Kwara State, functionality has improved from 53% to 98%, and in Kebbi state, the functionality of boreholes have improved from 12% to 88%.
 However, it is not clear how well these facilities will continue to function in the long term, after international intervention has ended.

-In the second decade of the 2000s, it was measured with the presence of metalloids in the water supply destinated both to the human and the agricultural use, in some cases with value exceeding the international WHO limits (e.g. in the areas surrounding Zaria, Abakaliki, Ibadan and Onitsha.
-Polluting of metalloids -and particularly of arsenic- varies in a relevant measure during the dry and wet season, due to the mineralization of well and borehole waters and partially to the mining industry activities.
+In the second decade of the 2000s, it was measured with the presence of metalloids in the water supply designated both to the human and the agricultural use, in some cases with value exceeding the international WHO limits (e.g. in the areas surrounding Zaria, Abakaliki, Ibadan and Onitsha.
+Polluting of metalloids and particularly of arsenic- varies in a relevant measure during the dry and wet season, due to the mineralization of well and borehole waters and partially to the mining industry activities.
 The same seasonality of arsenic's tenor has been observed in muscle tissues of demersal fish species.

 Therefore, the problem of contamination is not completely solved not even for the Nigerian fishing industry and further studies (or regulations) are needed.

 Efficiency

 Water supply and sanitation are not provided efficiently in Nigeria.
-For example, State Water Agencies are massively overstaffed.
-In 2000, there were about 70 staff per 1,000 customers in State Water Agencies, compared to a best practice ratio of 3.5.
+For example, state water agencies are massively overstaffed.
+In 2000, there were about 70 staff per 1,000 customers in state water agencies, compared to a best practice ratio of 3.5.
 Non-revenue water often exceeds 50 percent.